The Soldier's Details

 Bob was KIA 11 February 1942 when fighting with 8th Platoon under the command of Lt.
 MacKinnon.

-Bob was one of four men from this platoon to tragically die that day – Sgt Richard Sandilands who was second-in-charge, Don Day and Raymond Carruthers.
+Bob was one of four men from this platoon to tragically die that day, the others were – Sgt Richard Sandilands who was second-in-charge, Don Day and Raymond Carruthers.

 Bob’s brother Tom, was also in 8th Platoon.
 Younger brother Tom went with ‘E’ Force to Borneo, died of Pulmonary Tuberculosis and Beri-Beri December 1944 aged 32 years.